bestwoody/tics-script/docs/the-big-picture.md

    |      Store Engine:                                |  can use different
    |   |    Persist and index data, no replication        data layout and
    |      Connector:                                   |  indexes, so we
-   |   |     Provide Magic API procotal                   keep the ability of
+   |   |     Provide TheFlash API procotal                keep the ability of
    |         Provide Caculator Engine procotal         |  switching engines
    |   |
    |      Engine and Connector can be in the           |